CapsCollective/siege-engine/README.md

 ### Building the Project

-Assuming all dependencies have been satisfied, the project can be build and run using the following command:
+Assuming all dependencies have been satisfied, the project can be build using the following command:

 ```console
 // Linux and macOS